Korentic/Aplx/README.md

 ## What's new in v1.6

-v1.6 is focused on making Aplx more reliable, modular, and useful as a developer assistant.
+v1.6 is focused on making Aplx more reliable, modular, and useful as a developer assistant, WITH AN ALL NEW TOKEN SAVER (Beta) AND A MODEL SWITCHER (!STILL IN TESTING!)

 ### Model Switcher